Greyhounds and Cats

 If you have any other dogs, introduce the dogs outside, perhaps allow the dogs to run round the garden or go for a walk if possible, get their greetings out of the way and generally just wait for them to settle down before going inside to meet the cat.
 Before allowing your new greyhound inside, ensure that it is on a strong lead, the greyhound collar is fitted tightly (to prevent the dog backing out of it) and the dog is securely muzzled.

 Do not try to hold the cat in your arms.
-You will get severely scratched and bitten by the cat and it also heightens the greyhound's interest.
-On introduction to the cat, make sure you have a firm grip on the lead.
-The greyhound may pull and lunge towards the cat.
-Gently pull the dog back and say "NO" very forcibly.
-The tone of the "NO" is very important - you have to mean it.
-Try to distract the greyhound by calling its name and by having some very nice dog treats available.
+You could get severely scratched and bitten by the cat and it also heightens the dog's interest.
+Gently pull the dog back and try to distract him by calling his name and by having some very nice dog treats available.
 Cheese works well.
 Every time your dog lunges for the cat, do the same again.
 If you can distract the dog, reward the dog well and give lots of cuddles.
 Keep the dog on lead and muzzled at all times when the dog and cat are together but let the cat come and go as it pleases.
-(The muzzle must be removed to allow the dog to eat, or if the dog shows any signs of vomitting.
 Make sure you have a firm grip on the dogs lead at these times and try to keep the cat away from the dog whilst it is unmuzzled.
-Other than that, it is possible for a greyhounds to drink and do all other things whilst wearing a muzzle).
+Other than that, it is possible for a greyhounds to drink and do all other things whilst wearing a muzzle, although the muzzle must be removed to allow the dog to eat, or if the dog shows any signs of vomiting.

 As long as your dog is muzzled the cat is safe from serious harm, do not after a couple of days think "oh they are fine now" and take off the muzzle.
 This is serious business.
 Some dogs take longer than others to train and it also can be affected by the resident cat; a sleepy older cat is less of a temptation than a flighty young cat that zooms around the place for instance.
 If you have children the whole household needs to be vigilant.
 If the cat is in another room and you have given the dog time out from the muzzle and lead, a door opened at the wrong time can be disastrous.
 So for a while be aware where your cat is at all times.

 Once you feel confident that the greyhound has lost interest, you can then take the muzzle off while you are at home to supervise.
-Again, correct any undesirable behaviour with the word "NO" and reward the greyhound for good behaviour.
 We get asked a lot "when will i know when its safe to take of muzzle or leave them together?".
-It's hard to answer some dogs show zero interest from the get go, some take longer.
+It's hard to answer.
+Some dogs show zero interest from the get go, some take longer.
 You will need to trust your own instincts here.